Benedict XVI Philosophical-Theological University

-The university's campus is located in a group of buildings located at Heiligenkreuz Abbey, sharing space with the monastery and a seminary.
+The university's campus is located in a group of buildings at Heiligenkreuz Abbey, sharing space with the monastery and a seminary.
 As of 2016, the university enrolled 295 students, including 43 Cistercians, 40 from other religious institutes, and 75 diocesan seminarians, the rest being lay men and women.

-It is the only university administered by the Cistercian Order and the largest educational institution for priests and religious in the German-speaking world.
+Hochschule Heiligenkreuz is the only university administered by the Cistercian Order and the largest educational institution for priests and religious people in the German-speaking part of the world.

 History

 Beginnings

 Theological education has been present at Heiligenkreuz Abbey since the Middle Ages.
 Since 1802, a state-accredited and Church-recognized institution of higher education has operated, originally organized as a seminary to train Cistercian priests from the Zwettl, Heiligenkreuz, Neukloster, and Lilienfeld abbeys, all located in Lower Austria.

 For much of the 19th century, the college remained small, with enrollment never more than 20.
 In the late 19th century, thanks to both political as well as economic changes, the college grew in prestige and influence.
 Instead of having to teach from state-approved curriculum, the Cistercian professors enjoyed more intellectual independence.
 In addition, the professors would now receive degrees from universities in Vienna, Austria, Tübingen, Germany, and Rome.
 Despite these changes, enrollment remained low.